18 email marketing performance metrics for improved campaign tracking

 Your email ROI is the overall monetary return you receive on your investment into your email marketing strategy as a whole or individual campaigns.

-Email marketing is one of the most rewarding digital marketing channels in terms of ROI, with the average return-on-investment as high as 3,800%.
-Not only does ROI help you to evaluate and optimize your email marketing strategy and budget, it can also help you to demonstrate to key decision makers the value of email marketing.
+Not only does ROI help you to evaluate and optimize your email marketing strategy and budget, but it can also help you to demonstrate to key decision-makers the value of email marketing.

-Average benchmark across all industries: 3,600% or $36 for every $1 spent
+Average benchmark across all industries: $32 to $45 for every $1 spent

 Top tips to increase your email marketing ROI